haraduka/haraduka_hugo_project/content/home/about.md

 # Biography

-Kento Kawaharazuka is a first year Master's student in JSK Robotics Laboratory at the University of Tokyo.
+Kento Kawaharazuka is a second year Master's student in JSK Robotics Laboratory at the University of Tokyo.
 His research interests are mainly in humanoids, including biomimetics, tendon-driven robots, and artificial intelligence.
 He designs tendon-driven humanoids and develops control systems to move them.